Collective nuclear excitation and pulse propagation in single-mode x-ray waveguides

-We convert \eqref{eq:dynamics1} into a one-dimensional \emph{macroscopic} equation.
-To that end, we assume homogeneously distributed nuclei in a single thin layer, insert the analytic expression for the Green's function, and assume interaction via a \emph{single} resonant mode.
+We convert \eqref{eq:dynamics1} into a one-dimensional macroscopic equation.
+To that end, we assume homogeneously distributed nuclei in a single thin layer, insert the analytic expression for the Green's function, and assume interaction via a single resonant mode.
 We obtain

-Here, $\Lambda_\mathrm{res}$ (\SI{47}{\nm} for \fefs) is the on-resonance attenuation length; $\nu_m$ is the complex effective refractive index of the mode, and $\zeta_m$ the dimensionless coupling-coefficient of the WG mode.
+Here, $\Lambda_\mathrm{res}$ is the on-resonance attenuation length (\SI{61}{\nm} for bulk \fefs), $\nu_m$ is the complex effective refractive index of the mode \cite{Lohse_OE_2024}, and $\zeta_m$ the dimensionless coupling-coefficient of the WG mode.
 The latter effectively rescales $\Lambda_\mathrm{res}$ and is given by $\zeta_m = d u_m(z_0)^2$, where $d$ and $z_0$ are thickness and position of the \fefs-layer, respectively and $u_m(z)$ is the complex transversal mode profile, described in Ref.\ \cite{Lohse_OE_2024}, which is bi-normalized to $\int [u_m(z)]^2 \dd z = 1$.
-The field produced by the exciton is obtained from the oscillating magnetization, $\vb M = \vb m \rho \sigma_{ge} \exp(-i \omega_0 t) + \text{h.c.}$.
-Note that \eqref{eq:dynamics2} not only describes planar WGs (after integrating out $y$) as discussed here, but also 1d channel WGs, and furthermore homogeneous slabs (foils) with translational symmetry in $y$-$z$ \cite{Friedberg_PLA_2008a}, with different values for $\nu_m$ ($=n$ for slab) and $\zeta_m$ ($=1$ for slab).
+The field radiated by the nuclear exciton is obtained via

+corresponding to the field radiated by the oscillating magnetization $\vb M = \vb m_0 \rho \sigma_{ge} \exp(-i \omega_0 t) + \text{h.c.}$.
+Note that \eqref{eq:dynamics2} not only describes planar WGs (after integrating out $y$) as discussed here, but also one-dimensional channel WGs, and furthermore homogeneous slabs (foils) with translational symmetry in $y$-$z$ \cite{Friedberg_PLA_2008a}, with different values for $\nu_m$ ($=n$ for slab) and $\zeta_m$ ($=1$ for slab).